nexiality/documentation/release/nexial-core-v1.5.changelog.md

 - [`nexial.pauseOnError`](../systemvars/index#nexial.pauseOnError): **NEW** System variable to enable the pausing of execution when a FAIL is encountered.
 Can be combined in use with [`nexial.inspectOnPause`](../systemvars/index#nexial.inspectOnPause)
+- support specifying data variable override via command line.
+Same effect as using `set JAVA_OPT=-D...` but this may be simpler for some folks.

 ### Nexial Filter